presidentbeef/personal-site/talks/index.md

 From the perspective of someone who has gone through the pain of commercializing open source, let’s take a deeper look at the unexpected challenges and potential solutions.

 ([Slides](https://docs.google.com/presentation/d/e/2PACX-1vRrUr9_SQPQnQq-jKt4QLrBQ2t9WBL2XIuKw38kboGYXmMwxK3r2-xTsQsWkIy7b3W-LnhzAwQyJxFo/pub?start=false&loop=false&delayms=3000))

-### Continuous Security for DevOps Velocity
-_DBS AppSecCon 2018_

-The security industry initially reacted to the "DevOps" movement with dismay: developers deploying code themselves?
-Hundreds of deploys per day?
-How could security teams possibly keep up with that rate of change?
-As the DevOps approach has become a mainstream development method, security teams have begun to embrace DevOps and discover the security benefits enabled by the DevOps methodology.
-Adapting to a DevOps world requires not just the security team to change how they operate, but a realignment of how security permeates the entire organization.

-In this talk I share my experiences integrating security with fast-moving development teams, the successes and failures I have seen, as well as guidance on turning DevOps into DevSecOps.

 ### The Evolution of Rails Security
 _RailsConf 2018_